phd20/phd20.github.io/src/content/blog/create-battle-board-dnd.md

 draft: false
 tags:
 - misc
+ogImagePath: /images/battleboard.png
+ogImageAltText: A black frame decorated with white and red runes, patterns, swords, and dice.
+It’s framing an empty white space with a black chalk marker lying on top.
 ---

 Figuring out maps for in-person D&D is tough.
 Whether you use a whiteboard, printed maps, dungeon tiles, or terrain, consider adding a battle board.
 This is a fun, low-effort crafting experiment that gives you a dynamic artifact to bring to the table each week.